What Is Well-Being? Definition, Types, and Well-Being Skills

 - Removing Plastic From Your Home

-To develop our social well-being, we need to build our social skills — skills like gratitude, kindness, and communication.
+Social Well-Being.
+To develop social well-being, we need to build our social skills, like gratitude, kindness, and communication.
 Social skills make it easier for us to have positive interactions with others, helping us to feel less lonely, angry, or disconnected.
 When we have developed our social well-being, we feel more meaningfully connected to others.

 Here are some of the skills that research suggests contribute to better social well-being: